 After years in the courtroom, Christie was eventually replaced on the docket by Governor Phil Murphy.
 The court case continued, finally reaching the United States Supreme Court.

-In a landmark decision in May 2018, the US Supreme Court decided to lift the federal ban on sports betting, meaning that each state could now make its own decision.
+In a landmark decision in May 2018, the US Supreme Court lifted the federal ban on sports betting, meaning that each state could now make its own decision.
 In June, Governor Murphy officially signed a sports betting bill into law, and it became legal in New Jersey.

-Other states have looked to New Jersey to pave the way when setting up sports betting rules and regulations, and have followed that lead.
+Other states have looked to New Jersey to pave the way when setting up sports betting rules and regulations.
 With fair licensing fees and low tax rates, sportsbook operators have found plenty of success in New Jersey.

 The New Jersey sports betting industry got off to a modest start, but it didn’t take long for things to ramp up in a hurry.
 June 2018 saw a total sports betting handle of $16.4 million, which is by far the lowest total on record.